davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: machine dependent options

-Each target machine types can have its own special options, starting with -m, to choose among various hardware models or configurations-for example, 68010 vs 68020, floating coprocessor or none.
+Each target machine types can have its own special options, starting with :samp:`-m`, to choose among various hardware models or configurations-for example, 68010 vs 68020, floating coprocessor or none.
 A single installed version of the compiler can compile for any model or configuration, according to the